 Students approved to swap rooms will be e-mailed with instructions on moving during the weekend of September 6-8 and February 7-9.

 Our office will announce which vacancies in rooms are available based on class year and gender.
 This will be posted below and outside our office (Eickhoff 114).

 Students can pick up a Room Change Form from our office but should only fill out their Name, PAWS ID, Cell Phone, E-mail Address, and their current assignment.
 They should not fill out what room they are moving into since that is not confirmed until the actual process of obtaining a vacancy.

-Students will participate in a mini-lottery on Wednesday, September 4 at 10:00 AM in our office.
+Students will participate in a mini-lottery on the respective Room Change Day at 10:00 AM in our office.
 Since the mini-lottery is not first-come, first-serve, students should arrive at our office between 9:45 and 10:00 AM.
 While we will begin promptly at 10:00 AM, there is no advantage of being the first one to our office.